globulion/slv/INSTALL.md

          ./install -p $HOME

       3) check if it works.
-On epsilon it should give this message:
+On epsilon it gives message similar to the following:

          python
          >>> import libbbg